 Now you’ve met the actor who plays that character, and you hate them.

-You know the actor based on their actions – not their hollow, distorted claims.
+You know the actor based on their actions – not the hollow, distorted claims of their character.

 NPDs are miserable creatures.
 They only pretend to be happy and wonderful.